diegoalvrezz/TFG_MammaTyper_Demo/README.md

 **MammaScope** is a Streamlit-based software tool designed to integrate and compare immunohistochemistry (IHC) results with MammaTyper molecular profiling in breast cancer.

+## Project Context

+This repository contains the **public demonstration version** of MammaScope, developed as part of a Bachelor's Thesis in Health Engineering at the University of Burgos.

+The demo version allows users to test the complete workflow of the application using simulated data, while the full version is designed to operate in a controlled clinical environment.

 ---
 ## Scientific Background